 St. Anthony Mary Zaccaria was born into a noble family of Cremona, Italy.
-After his mother was widowed at just 18, she devoted herself to his education.
-When he became a priest, he experienced a miraculous occurrence at his first Mass, complete with supernatural light and a multitude of angels.
-This saint was an ardent promoter of frequent, pious receipt of Holy Communion.
+After his mother was widowed at just 18 years-old, she devoted herself to his education.
+When Anthony became a priest, he experienced a miraculous occurrence at his first Mass, complete with supernatural light and a multitude of angels.
+This saint was an ardent promoter of frequent, pious reception of Holy Communion.

 “The surest proof then, of your return to God is that you go back to receive this food.
 Go back, my friends, go back to receive this Sacrament.
 Nothing can make you holier than this Sacrament, for in it is the Holy of Holies.”

 July 16 — Feast of Our Lady of Mt.
 Carmel

 The Feast of Mount Carmel is celebrated on July 16 because that is the day (July 16, 1251) that the Blessed Mother gave the brown scapular to St. Simon Stock.

 Back home again in England from a visit to the Holy Land, St. Simon received an apparition of Our Lady in which she said, “Receive, my Beloved Son, this scapular of thy Order; it is the special sign of my favor, which I have obtained for thee and for thy children of Mount Carmel.
 He who dies clothed with this habit shall be preserved from eternal fire.
 It is the badge of salvation, a shield in time of danger, and a pledge of special peace and protection.”